7UR7L3/AnkiManualToPdf/README.md

 # AnkiManualToPdf
-Pandoc script and filter to convert https://github.com/ankitects/anki-manual docsify site to standalone hyperlinked pdf or html.
+Pandoc script and filter to convert https://github.com/ankitects/anki-manual docsify site to standalone hyperlinked pdf or epub or html or anything supported by pandoc.
 Pretty crude but pretty straightforward.

 Can run example script `..\manualToHTML.ps1` from `.\anki-manual\` to regenerate.